The History of Kendo

 Kendo is a form of Japanese sword fighting developed from the samurai art of kenjutsu.

-Two opponents face each other and score points by hitting specific target areas on their opponent’s body with a replica sword made out of bamboo, called a shinai.
+Two opponents face each other and score points by hitting specific target areas on their opponent’s body with a replica sword made out of bamboo called a shinai.

-While kendo is mostly practiced as a sport today, it also teaches the deadlier traditional sword techniques of the samurai within the kata and is designed to help develop personal growth and character in its practitioners (known as kendoka).
+While kendo is mostly practised as a sport today, it also teaches the deadlier traditional sword techniques of the samurai within the kata and is designed to help develop personal growth and character in its practitioners (known as kendoka).

 Talk the Talk